Price Transmission Indicator

 Countries that are or are not vulnerable to global food price shocks.

-- Local effects on price change (such as war, harvest failure, drought, flooding etc.) are not reflected as long as they do not significantly affect the global price.
+Local effects on price change (for example, war, harvest failure, drought, flooding etc.) is not reflected unless they significantly affect the global price.

-- This indicator does not, however, account for substitution effects in domestic consumption.
-If the price transmission indicates high risk for rice in a country where wheat is predominately consumed, there is no real food insecurity as wheat is available at the usual market prices.
-However, price increases in one commodity can often lead to shifts in demand for another commodity, thus increasing prices.
+Does not account for “substitution effects” in domestic food consumption.
+For example, if a high risk warning for rice is issued in a country where wheat is predominately consumed, there is no real food insecurity as wheat is available at the usual market prices.
+In some cases, price increases in one commodity can often to lead to shifts in demand for another commodity, which will increase prices.
 These effects are not captured on a local but on a global scale.